SherifTalaat/azure-content/articles/automation/automation-certificates.md

 # Certificate assets in Azure Automation

-Certificates can be stored securely in Azure Automation so they can be accessed by runbooks using the **Get-AutomationCertificate** activity.
+Certificates can be stored securely in Azure Automation so they can be accessed by runbooks using the **Get-AzureAutomationCertificate** activity.
 This allows you to create runbooks that use certificates for authentication or adds them to Azure or third party resources that your runbook may be creating or configuring.

 >[AZURE.NOTE] Secure assets in Azure Automation include credentials, certificates, connections, and encrypted variables.
 These assets are encrypted and stored in the Azure Automation using a unique key that is generated for each automation account.
 This key is encrypted by a master certificate and stored in Azure Automation.
 Before storing a secure asset, the key for the automation account is decrypted using the master certificate and then used to encrypt the asset.